 Who’s with me on these?
 Who wants to debate? :-)

 Christine Luken, the Financial Lifeguard, is a money coach, speaker, and the author of “Manage Money Like a Boss: A Financial Guide for Creative Entrepreneurs” and “Money is Emotional: Prevent Your Heart from Hijacking Your Wallet.”
 You can find her at www.ChristineLuken.com, or on the previous guest post she did here: Financial Confessional: “I Was a Check-Bouncing, Collector-Dodging Accountant!”

 EDITOR’S NOTE: I have to add here that Dave Ramsey’s daughter – Rachel Cruze – is also a personal finance expert in her own right.
 I never gave her too much credit before, but WOW did she blow it away during her keynote at this year’s FinCon conference… That girl’s a beast!
-And not afraid to poke fun at her “old balding” dad as well, haha… So if you hate Dave, it may be worth checking out his more modern (and millennial reaching) daughter instead –> RachelCruze.com
+And not afraid to poke fun at her “old balding” dad as well, haha… So if you hate Dave and have been asking yourself “is Dave Ramsey right?” it may be worth checking out his more modern (and millennial reaching) daughter instead –> RachelCruze.com